Basic Modal Dialog

 Approved Uses for RAVICTI® (glycerol phenylbutyrate) Oral Liquid

-RAVICTI is a prescription medicine used in adults and children 2 years of age and older for long-term management of high blood levels of ammonia (hyperammonemia) caused by a condition called a urea cycle disorder (UCD).
+RAVICTI is a prescription medicine used in adults and children 2 months of age and older for long-term management of high levels of ammonia in the blood (hyperammonemia) caused by a condition called a urea cycle disorder (UCD).
+RAVICTI must be used along with a low-protein diet and, in some cases, dietary supplements.
 RAVICTI should only be used if the UCD cannot be managed with a low-protein diet and dietary supplements alone.
-RAVICTI must be used along with a low-protein diet and, in some cases, dietary supplements.

 It is not known if RAVICTI is safe and effective for the treatment of N-acetylglutamate synthase (NAGS) deficiency.

-It is not known if RAVICTI is safe and effective in children 2 months to less than 2 years of age.
+It is not known if RAVICTI is safe and effective for children younger than 2 months.

 Detailed Important Safety Information